Alfresco/docs-alfresco/process-services/latest/support/index.md

 title: Supported platforms
 ---

-Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Process Services 24.x.
+Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Process Services.

 Choose a combination of products to build your own Supported Stack.
-If anything is unclear then please contact our Support team - submit a case via [Hyland Community]({% link support/latest/contact.md %}).
+If anything is unclear then please [contact Support]({% link support/latest/contact.md %}).

+> **Note:** To get the latest security fixes and updates for the Alfresco integrations and applications listed below, use the latest Service Pack for the listed product version.
+See the Alfresco Software Downloads page in [Hyland Community](https://community.hyland.com/customer-portal/downloads/alfresco){:target="_blank"} for the latest Service Pack versions.

 {% capture twenty-four-two %}